hydrated_bloc 10.1.1

 Handling Hydration Errors #

-in order to handle any hydration errors and/or customize the caching behavior when a hydration error occurs.
+You can optionally pass a custom onError callback to hydrate in order to handle any hydration errors and/or customize the caching behavior when a hydration error occurs.

 class CounterBloc extends Bloc<CounterEvent, int> with HydratedMixin {